Meristics

 Meristics is an area of zoology and botany which relates to counting quantitative features of animals and plants, such as the number of fins or scales in fish.
 A meristic (countable trait) can be used to describe a particular species, or used to identify an unknown species.
 Meristic traits are often described in a shorthand notation called a meristic formula.

 Meristic characters are the countable structures occurring in series (e.g. myomeres, vertebrae, fin rays).
 These characters are among the characters most commonly used for differentiation of species and populations.
 In the salmonids, scale counts have been most widely used for the differentiation of populations within species.
 In rainbow and steelhead trout the most notable differences among populations occur in counts of scales.
-Meristic comparison is used in phenetic and cladistic analysis.
+Meristic comparison is used in phenetic and cladistic analyses.

 Meristic analysis

 A meristic study is often a difficult task.
 For example, counting the features of a fish is not as easy as it may appear.
 Many meristic analyses are performed on dead fish that have been preserved in alcohol.
 Meristic traits are less easily observed on living fish, though it is possible.
 On very small fish, a microscope may be required.

 Ichthyologists follow a basic set of rules when performing a meristic analysis, to remove as much ambiguity as possible.
 The specific practice, however, may vary depending on the type of fish.
 The methodology for counting meristic traits should be described by the specialist who performs the analysis.